Healthy Homes Assessment Petone

 Rental Property Home Assessments Petone

-Areas of rental properties that are impacted to Healthy Homes Standard.
-Healthy Homes Standard in Petone include each:
+The areas of rental property that are affected to the Healthy Homes Standard in Petone include each:

 • Bedrooms